Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 For the most part, where multiple domains exists, then [topics and subscriptions](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions) should be leveraged; as each consuming domain can process _their_ own subscription (or subscriptions) independently of others.
 Additionally, the subscriptions capability enables [filters](https://learn.microsoft.com/en-us/azure/service-bus-messaging/topic-filters) thats can be used to select specific messages in advance of invoking the function code.

-This sample, has used a basic queue for simplicity.
+This sample has used a basic queue for simplicity.

 <br/>